Diving in Tonga

 ENTRY/ EXIT REQUIREMENTS:

-Vaccinations are not required for entry into Tonga.
-Check with your doctor and the Centers for Disease Control on recommended vaccinations for travel at
+No immunizations are required for entry into Tonga.
+We always advise checking with your doctor and the Centers for Disease Control on recommended vaccinations for travel at

 Culture and Customs